• Skip to primary navigation

 Blueberry Rhubarb Muffins

-Blueberry Rhubarb Muffins are light, not overly sweet, and bursting with that distinctive tart taste of baked rhubarb along with sweet blueberries.
-What a flavor combination!
-Grab your favorite muffin pan and get ready to bake a delicious muffin that goes perfectly on any breakfast or brunch menu - or as a snack any time of day.
+Blueberry Rhubarb Muffins are light, not overly sweet, and burst with that distinctive tart taste of baked rhubarb along with sweet blueberries.
+Grab your favorite muffin pan and get ready to bake a delicious muffin that goes perfectly on any breakfast or brunch menu.
+Top with Homemade Honey Butter for an incredible treat!

 Print Rate Pin Recipe